IvanCaceresS/ColonyDynamicsSimulator/README.md

     ```bash
     sudo ./Mac_build.sh
     ```
-3.  **Run Application:** After the build process completes, the application bundle will be named `SimulationManager.app`.
-The executable is located inside this bundle at `SimulationManager.app/Contents/MacOS/SimulationManager`.
+3.  **Run Application:** After the build process completes, the application bundle will be named `ColonyDynamicsSimulator.app`.
+The executable is located inside this bundle at `ColonyDynamicsSimulator.app/Contents/MacOS/ColonyDynamicsSimulator`.
 To run it, navigate to this path in the Terminal and execute it:
     ```bash
-    ./SimulationManager.app/Contents/MacOS/SimulationManager
+    ./ColonyDynamicsSimulator.app/Contents/MacOS/ColonyDynamicsSimulator
     ```
-    Alternatively, you might be able to run it by double-clicking the `SimulationManager.app` bundle in Finder, but running from the terminal as shown above is recommended if you encounter issues or need to see console output.
+    Alternatively, you might be able to run it by double-clicking the `ColonyDynamicsSimulator.app` bundle in Finder, but running from the terminal as shown above is recommended if you encounter issues or need to see console output.

 ## 7. Troubleshooting